kevinrodbe/library/Level 03/level-03-book.md

 Did you notice that the `UINavigationController` knew the names of our view controllers?
 That's because we set the `title` `@property` of our view controllers.
 It's used for numerous things.

 Now, let's add a profile picture to the `ProfileViewController`.
 There is a special `UIView` that is used to display images called `UIImageView` but since we want our profile picture to be tappable (can you really "click" a touch screen?) we're going to use a `UIButton`.
-You should already know how to use these from the last level but just in case, here's a quick refresher:

-* `UIButton`s are initialized like this: `[UIButton buttonWithType:<UIButtonType>]`.
-* `UIButton`s are given actions to perform like this: `[myButton addTarget:<target> action:@selector(<selector-name>) forControlEvents:<UIControlEvent>];`

 A new `UIButton` method you'll need to know about is `- (void)setImage:(UIImage *)image forState:(UIControlState)state`.
 This sets an image to the button for a particular state.
 The only two states you need to know about right now are `UIControlStateNormal` and `UIControlStateHighlighted` which correspond to when a button is resting and when the button is being pressed, respectively.